qwyjibojones/o2-pushbutton/omar/openshift/README.md

 ### Step 3

-Create a file pre-install/deployConfig.yml and edit the contents to enable the **config** and **eureka** services for deployment.
+Create a file pre-install/deployConfig.yml and edit the contents and verify all values.
+Make sure you at least replace all occurrences of **ADD_VALUE_HERE**.

-For an example you can look at the template file called [TEMPLATE-deploymentConfig.yml](TEMPLATE-deploymentConfig.yml).

 For convenience we have supplied a [preInstallDeploy.yml](quickstart/preInstallDeploy.yml) for an example of an O2 install of these services.